Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Automation & Control.
 - [x] IT Service Management Connector (ITSM).
 - [ ] Insight & Analytics.

-### You manage a project in Azure DevOps.
-You need to prevent the configuration of the project from changing over time.
-Solution: Implement Continuous Integration for the project.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

-### You manage a project in Azure DevOps.
-You need to prevent the configuration of the project from changing over time.
-Solution: Add a code coverage step to the build pipelines.
-Does this meet the goal?

-- [ ] Yes.
-- [x] No.

 ### You need to configure an Azure web app named az400-9940427-main to contain an environmental variable named "MAX_ITEMS".
 The environmental variable must have a value of 50.
 To complete this task, sign in to the Microsoft Azure portal.